wh-alice/mig_visualstudio/vs/data-tools/how-to--get-specific-versions-of-a-datarow.md

 ---
-title: "How to: Get Specific Versions of a DataRow | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Get Specific Versions of a DataRow" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"